A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-\begin{definition}[Algebraic Branching Program] An \emph{Algebraic Branching Program} (ABP) is a directed acyclic graph where the edges are labeled by a linear polynomial over a field.
-The graph has a unique source node $s$ and a sink node $t$ (refer \Cref{fig:abp}).
-For every path $p$ from $s$ to $t$, let $f_p$ denote the product of the labels on the edges of $p$.
+\begin{definition}[Algebraic Branching Program] An \emph{Algebraic Branching Program} (ABP) is a directed acyclic graph where the edges are labelled by linear polynomials over a field.
+The graph has a unique source node $s$ and a sink node $t$ (refer to \Cref{fig:abp}).
+For every path $\pi$ from $s$ to $t$, let $f_{\pi}$ denote the product of the labels on the edges of $\pi$.
 The polynomial computed by the $\ABP$ is the sum of polynomials computed along all the different $s-t$ paths:

 The \emph{size} of the ABP refers to the total number of vertices in the graph, while the \emph{length} of the ABP is the length of the longest path from $s$ to $t$. \end{definition}

 Although not immediately evident, ABPs are equivalent to restricted algebraic circuits known as \emph{skew circuits}.
 In a skew circuit, each multiplication gate is allowed to have at most one child that is not an input gate.
 For a proof of equivalence between ABPs and skew circuits, see~\cite{Mah2014}.
 Similar to general circuits, ABPs are closed under addition and multiplication with only an additive increase in size.
 Strassen's classical technique for division elimination, originally developed for algebraic circuits, can be adapted to ABPs as well (see \Cref{lem:division-elimination}).
 We state a few non-trivial structural results about ABPs that will be instrumental in the upcoming factor closure result.